itprojects/InboxPager/README.md

 - POP has no way to know if a message has been previously seen.

 - Sent messages are not saved locally, most servers save those automatically.

+- Sending messages with attachments works with OI File Manager, not all other file managers supported.

 ## Bug Reporting